1985 Horatio Alger Award Winner

 In 1952, Brinker joined the Navy in the midst of the Korean War.
 But rather than being sent to Korea, he was named to the U. S. Olympic Pentathlon Team and competed in Helsinki, Finland, in 1952.
 Two years later, he competed in the World Championships in Budapest, Hungary.
 He went on to earn his way through San Diego State University selling cutlery door to door and managing a clothing import business.
 He was elected the school's first non-fraternity student body president.

 Eventually he began running six Jack-in-the-Box outlets.
 In 1965, wanting to go out on his own, Brinker founded Steak & Ale, a restaurant that featured all-you-can-eat salad bars.
 By 1971, Steak & Ale had grown to 28 outlets and Brinker took the company public.
 Five years later, he merged Steak & Ale with Pillsbury and included his concept of Bennigan's in the deal.
 He took over the reins of Pillsbury's restaurant division, which included Burger King, Steak & Ale, Bennigan's, and Poppin' Fresh.

-Brinker is the author of On the Brink: The Life and Leadership of Norman Brinker, in which he includes an account of his 1993 polo accident that caused him a serious brain injury and his long road back to recovery.* Deceased
+Brinker was the author of On the Brink: The Life and Leadership of Norman Brinker, in which he included an account of his 1993 polo accident that caused him a serious brain injury and his long road back to recovery.* Deceased